 Once you have decided on your discussion options, you are ready to enable comments.
 If you chose not to enable comments on all articles automatically, you can turn on comments for a specific post or Page in several ways.

 After navigating to the editing screen for the post or Page you wish to add comments to, find the “Discussion” box and check “Allow Comments.”
 (If you do not see the “Discussion” box on the edit Page, click “Screen Options” in the upper right corner of the browser window.
 Make sure the box next to “Discussion” is checked.)
 Save your changes by clicking “Publish”, “Save Draft” or “Update."

 Navigate to the Posts or Pages screen.
 In the list of Pages or posts, find the one you want and hover your cursor over the title of the post.
 You will see several links appear underneath the title.
 Click "Quick Edit" and check “Allow Comments.”
 Click “Update” to turn comments on for that post.

-Once you start receiving comments on your site, you can check the status of quickly by looking at the dashboard, the admin bar, or the left navigation menu.
-When you log in, the dashboard's "Right Now" box will show you if the status of your comments.
-If you have the "Recent Comments" checked under Screen Options, you will also see your pending comments in the "Recent Comments" Box in the dashboard.
+Once you start receiving comments on your site, you can check the status of comments quickly by looking at the dashboard, the admin bar, or the left navigation menu.
+When you log in, the dashboard's "Activity" box will show you the status of your comments.
 Hover over a comment to see your moderation options.
-From "Recent Comments" you can approve, reply, edit, mark as spam, or trash comments.
-Alternatively, you can look to see if there is a number next to comment bubble in the admin bar or "Comments" in the left navigation.
+From "Activity - Comments" you can approve, reply, edit, mark as spam, or trash comments.
+Alternatively, you can look to see if there is a number next to the comment bubble in the admin bar or "Comments" in the left navigation.
 This number represents how many pending comments require your attention.